 From Lorne, it is approximately 1 hour to Apollo Bay… but with a number of worthy stops in between.
-These stops are directly off the main ocean road and signposted
+These stops are directly off the main ocean road and most are clearly signposted.

-- Artillery Rocks – A favourite of ours.
+- Artillery Rocks – A favorite of ours.
 Popular for fishing, the rock formations are worth seeing.
-They are about 12.5 km’s/under 20 minutes drive from Lorne (this is not signposted, but use the directions from the image below if you want to stop, one of our favourite spots).
+They are about 12.5 km’s/under 20 minutes drive from Lorne (this is not signposted, but use the directions from the image below if you want to stop, one of our favorite spots).